Financial-Times/nori/README.md

 </table>

 ### Get repositories through Bizops
-Before executing any of the two commands below, either through `npx nori` interactive mode, or directly through the command line, make sure you set the env variable BIZ_OPS_API_KEY.
-To get the key, run /bifrost in any slack channel, which will create the key in https://developer.ft.com/portal/member.
+Before executing any of the two commands below, either through `npx nori` interactive mode, or directly through the command line, make sure you set the env variable `BIZ_OPS_API_KEY`.
+To get the key, request a key with a Biz Ops API policy from https://apigateway.in.ft.com/key-form/developer.

 ##### `nori team-repos`
 This operation gets all the repositories from the team you have selected.